spacemeshos/docs/docs/start/smeshing/start.md

 ## System Requirements

 To start smeshing, you must first become a full node on the Spacemesh protocol.
-A **full node** only stores the blockchain ledger and executes the transactions contained in valid.
+A **full node** only stores the blockchain ledger and executes the transactions.
 A full node can only become a **smeshing node** if it satisfies the [additional requirements](./requirements.md/#minimum-requirements-for-smeshing) for smeshing.

 Visit the [System Requirements](./requirements.md) page to see if your system satisfies the requirements.
 If it does, congratulations!
 Continue reading to start smeshing.